js-csp/js-csp/README.md

 ##### `go(f* [, args [, returnChannel]])` #####

 Spawns a "goroutine" from the supplied generator function, and arguments.
-If `returnChannel` is `true`, returns a channel with that will receive the value returned by the goroutine.
+If `returnChannel` is `true`, returns a channel that will receive the value returned by the goroutine.
 Returns `null` if `returnChannel` is omitted.
 **Note**: Do not return `null` from the channel.
 ```javascript
 // Spawn a goroutine, and immediately return a channel